Sports Coach Logo Sports Coach Training Principles Fitness Components

 Change Your Scenery to Help Your Mindset

 Going somewhere new has the potential to change your mindset almost instantaneously.
-Travelling has been scientifically proven to promote creativity and joy by changing the way our neural pathways, firing off new synapses, and injecting a dose of much-needed vitality into our brains.
+Travelling has been scientifically proven to promote creativity and joy by changing our neural pathways, firing off new synapses, and injecting a dose of much-needed vitality into our brains.

 You can use the weekend to your advantage, driving to a nearby town you have never been to and taking in the sights there.
 Stay overnight and taste the food you have never had, check out a new museum, or enjoy the architecture.
-If you cannot take a weekend for yourself, head out to a part of your city you have never explored before and walk the streets—it will still provide you with some benefits, but it will fit in better with your tight schedule.
+If you cannot take a weekend for yourself, head out to a part of your city you have never explored before and walk the streets—it will still provide some benefits, but it will fit in better with your tight schedule.

 Page Reference